 Journey to the West

 Xuanzang was a Buddhist monk from Chang’an, today’s Xi’an, who in the year 629 CE decided to travel all the way to India.
-Buddhism was a relatively recent arrival in China at the time and Chinese Buddhists often had to make due with very poor translations of the Buddhist scriptures.
+Buddhism was a relatively recent arrival in China at the time and Chinese Buddhists often had to make due with very poor translations of Buddhist scriptures.
 The purpose of Xuanzang’s journey was to look for original texts in the Buddha’s own homeland from which more faithful translations could be made.
-He traveled westward into Central Asia and then southward through Afghanistan, and once he reached his destination he spent the next thirteen years visiting various pilgrimage sites, studying with renowned teachers, and looking for manuscripts.
-When Xuanzang returned home to Chang’an in 646, he received a warm welcome.
-He obtained the emperor’s support in building a pagoda where the manuscripts could be stored.
-An institute was founded where the arduous task of translation began.
+He traveled westward into Central Asia and then southward through Afghanistan.
+Once Xuanzang reached his destination he spent the next thirteen years visiting various pilgrimage sites in the Indian sub-continent, studying with renowned teachers, and looking for manuscripts.
+When he returned home to Chang’an in 646, Xuanzang received a warm welcome.
+He obtained the emperor’s support in building a pagoda where the manuscripts could be stored and an institute was founded where the arduous task of translation began.

 Cantonese: Journey to the West